Notice of Pre-AIA or AIA Status

 Claim(s) 1 and 3-10 is/are rejected under 35 U.S.C.
 103 as being unpatentable over OYAMA et al. (US 2005/0172811 A1) in view of ONOZUKA et al. (US 2017/0259214 A1).

-Regarding Claim 1, OYAMA discloses a permselective asymmetric membrane comprising a set of graded porous intermediate layers between a porous support and a membrane material (p0035), wherein the porous intermediate layers are produced from a plurality of graded ceramic sol solutions with narrow, well-defined particle size distributions and are overlaid with a selective silica layer (i.e., a multilayered ceramic filtration element comprising a ceramic support structure…, a membrane layer and at least one intermediate layer between the ceramic support structure and the membrane layer; p0016).
-Although the prior art preferentially discloses silica and alumina layers, alternative materials taught by the art include zirconia, titania, silicon nitride, silicon carbide, and boron nitride (i.e., wherein all layers comprise particles of at least one ceramic compound selected from the group consisting of metal oxides, metal carbides and metal nitrides; p0052).
-As further shown in FIGs. 2-4, OYAMA discloses the intermediate layer being produced from ceramic sols having median particle sizes of 630, 200, 55, and 40 nm (p0048), which reads on the limitation requiring that wherein the at least one intermediate layer comprises particles with a particle size of D10 in the range of from 70 to 250 nm.
-As also further shown in FIGs. 3 and 4, the particle size distribution of each sol layer satisfies the limitation requiring the at least one intermediate layer comprises particles of the at least one ceramic compound with a Z-ratio D90/D10 of up to 4.
+Regarding Claim 1, OYAMA discloses a permselective asymmetric membrane comprising a set of graded porous intermediate layers between a porous support and a membrane material (p0035).
+The porous intermediate layers are produced from a plurality of graded ceramic sol solutions with narrow, well-defined particle size distributions and are overlaid with a selective silica layer (i.e., a multilayered ceramic filtration element comprising a ceramic support structure… a membrane layer and at least one intermediate layer between the ceramic support structure and the membrane layer; p0016).
+The intermediate layers comprise materials including zirconia, titania, silicon nitride, silicon carbide, and boron nitride (i.e., wherein at least the membrane layer and the at least one intermediate layer comprise particles of at least one ceramic compound selected from the group consisting of metal oxides, metal carbides and metal nitrides; p0052).
+OYAMA discloses the intermediate layer is produced from ceramic sols with median particle sizes of 630, 200, 55, and 40 nm (p0048; FIGs. 2-4), which reads on the limitation wherein the at least one intermediate layer comprises particles with a particle size of D10 in the range of from 70 to 250 nm.
+As shown in FIGs. 3 and 4, the particle size distribution of each sol layer satisfies the limitation requiring the at least one intermediate layer comprises particles of the at least one ceramic compound with a Z-ratio D90/D10 of up to 4.

 PNG